Start at Ventnor Down car park, grid ref: SZ565785, nearest Post Code is PO38 1YL

-- The car park right at the end of Down Lane has a plaque commemorating the Channel Airways Dakota that crashed in fog in 1962.
+Notice the plaque commemorating the Channel Airways Dakota that crashed here in fog in 1962.
 Turn right out of the car park and follow the road to the entrance gates for the National Air Traffic Services (NATS), which was the location of RAF Ventnor.
-Notice a number of Second World War brick structures to your left.
+Notice a number of Second World War brick structures opposite the station.

-- Continue along the road by the NATS fence for 10yds (10m), and then cross over to the grass on the other side of the road by a water trough on the left.
-Turn right and follow the grassy path parallel to the road.
-When the path divides you must take the left fork.
-After 65yds take the faint path through the bracken on the right which heads past a solitary tree and crosses a track before passing through gorse-covered Bronze Age burial mounds.
-Continue on this path, which bears right to reach the highest car park on the Isle of Wight, with stunning views across the south and east of the island.
+Walk along the road by the NATS fence for 10yds (10m), and then cross over to the grass on the other side of the road by a water trough on the left.
+Turn right and follow this path until it divides, then take the left fork.
+After 65yds (60m) take the faint path through the bracken on the right, heading past a solitary tree and crossing a track before passing through gorse-covered Bronze Age burial mounds.
+Continue on this path, which bears right, and you will reach the highest car park on the Isle of Wight, with stunning views across the south and east of the island.

-- Proceed down into and along the coombe and keep to the right.
-About 110yds (100m) before the trees at the far end the path divides, and here take the path to the right and shortly left as it keeps very close to a wire fence on the left.
+Carry on into and along the coombe, keeping to the right.
+About 110yds (100m) before the trees at the far end the path divides.
+Take the path to the right and shortly left as it keeps very close to a wire fence on the left.

-- To the right you will see a brick cave which is the remains of the ammunition store which looks like a cave.
-Continue along this path next to the wire fence and proceed through the kissing gate and down steps to the road.
-BE CAREFUL and then pass through a gate and turn left and left again into the Industrial Estate.
+To your right you will see a brick cave which is the remains of the ammunition store.
+Follow this path next to the wire fence, through the kissing gate and down steps to the road.
+Pass through a gate and turn left and left again into the Industrial Estate.

 About 30yds (30m) on the left there is a blue plaque outside the Coastguard Rescue Station marking the former site of Ventnor railway station.
 With your back to the plaque you are looking at the Terminus Hotel on the corner to the right, which has been converted into flats.